Dennis-Rudiger/twin-thrift/README.md

 ```

 Open http://localhost:3000

+### WhatsApp order flow
+- The cart "WhatsApp to order" button opens WhatsApp Web on desktop or WhatsApp app on mobile with a prefilled message.
+- If the message doesn’t prefill, use the "Copy message" button and paste it into WhatsApp.

 ### Troubleshooting (Windows)
 - If a build fails with `EPERM: operation not permitted, open .next\trace`, make sure you don’t have the dev server running while building.
 Close any `npm run dev` terminals, then try `npm run build` again.
 If the project is inside OneDrive, pause syncing during the build or move the project to a non-synced folder.